-Your website is crucial to your online presence, and the homepage will probably be visited more than any other.
+Your website is crucial to your online presence, and your homepage will probably be visited more than any other.
 Our increasingly short attention spans mean that it is more important than ever for your homepage to be as effective as possible in turning visitors into enquirers.

-Here’s our list of the 27 things that your website homepage should ideally include:
+Here’s our list of the 27 things that your website homepage should ideally include.

-1. A clear, and intuitive navigation
+1. Clear and intuitive navigation

 3. An explanation of what you do, and who you do it for